tabler:menu-2

 Nebraska's economy is grounded in agriculture, insurance, and a growing tech sector in the Omaha metro.
-The average Nebraska resident carries approximately $5,100 in credit card debt — but that figure has been growing at over 11% year-over-year, one of the fastest rates in the nation.
+The average Nebraska resident carries $5,877 in credit card debt per consumer — about 11% below the national average of $6,580.
+But that figure has been growing at over 11% year-over-year, one of the fastest rates in the nation.
 Despite a low cost of living and low unemployment, rising costs of healthcare, insurance, and everyday goods are pushing more Nebraska families toward credit card reliance.

 If you're a Nebraska resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.